Details released for Stitt inaugural festivities

 Stitt, a Republican businessman from Tulsa, secured a second term on Nov.
 8 with 55.45% of the vote in a four-way race.
 He defeated Democrat Joy Hofmeister, Libertarian Natalie Bruno and independent Ervin Yen.

-Stitt is expected to deliver his State-of-the-State address on Feb.
-6 to a joint session assembled in the House chamber.
+Stitt is expected to deliver his State of the State address to a joint session assembled in the House chamber on Feb.
+6.

 Staff Writer Barbara Hoberock’s most memorable stories of 2022